guanjiech/MILP-MINLP/README.md

 There is a [comparison](http://baijiahao.baidu.com/s?id=1600164518587031730&wfr=spider&for=pc) on performances between these two kinds of algorithms.

 The deterministic optimization algorithm to solve the problem of MINLP mainly includes **single-tree class** and **multi-tree class**.
 Single-tree class has a **Nonlinear Branch and Bound** method and **Nonlinear Branch and cut** method.
 Multi-tree class is mainly based on **outer approximation method** and **benders decomposition method**.
-Here is a [Introduction to Mixed Integer Nonlinear Programming.pdf](www.gdr-mascotnum.fr/media/mencarelli_slides.pdf) with aogorithms and softwares and other correlated problems about MINLP in it.
+Here is an [Introduction to Mixed Integer Nonlinear Programming](www.gdr-mascotnum.fr/media/mencarelli_slides.pdf) with aogorithms and softwares and other correlated problems about MINLP in it.

 ---
 #### Branch and Bound algorithms: